rielm/design-resources/sketch-workflow.md

 **First design run to final run**

 Once I've laid out all my symbols, texts, and pages, I now create the final sketch document.
-I only get the symbols and styles which I have used in my first run of design and move it in my design final run
+I only get the symbols and styles which I have used in my first run of design and move it in my design final run.

+**Design polish*

+After doing the design final run, I do some polishing especially if my elements, components are following the 8x8 grid system.
+Checking my spacing and font sizes.